 - Risk of not being able to work during the first 10 days after travel (applies to healthcare personnel in particular, but other employees may also have rules about this).

-Travellers belonging to risk groups should be vaccinated against seasonal influenza within 14 days before departure, as there are outbreaks of seasonal influenza in several countries.
 Follow the general travel advice for vaccines for other infectious diseases and other preventative measures.

-Advice during travel (if you must travel)
+General advice during travel (if you must travel)

 - Thorough hand washing with soap and water is an important preventative measure to prevent further transmission.
 Alcohol-based hand disinfection may be an alternative if hand-washing facilities are unavailable.